whitehax0r/ArchLinux-PS4/README.md

 # Know Issues

-Not sure why but every time you boot in to linux, you have to set your current time and date, just type the following commands on terminal as root:
+Not sure why but every time you boot in to Linux, you have to set your current time and date, just type the following commands on terminal as root:

 >__# timedatectl set-time "yyyy-MM-dd hh:mm:ss"__